GarvTambi/udacity-traffic-sign-classifier/README.md

 This project includes

 - The notebook `Traffic_Sign_Classifier.ipynb` (and `signames.csv` for completeness)
+- `report.html`, the exported HTML version of the python notebook
 - A directory `mydata` containing images found on the web
 - `README.md`, which you're reading